ShengdingHu/shengdinghu.github.io/_pages/about.md

 - [Siebel Scholar of Class 2023](https://www.businesswire.com/news/home/20220922005006/en/Siebel-Scholars-Foundation-Announces-Class-of-2023)

-  *1/83 across the world*
+  *1/83 across the world, Price $30,000*

 - National Scholarship 2021.

-  *The only one to win this adwards as a master student.*
+  One of the highest award in Tsinghua University.

 ### Bachelor
 - Academic Excellence Award in 2016-2017 , 2017-2018, 2018-2019.